 Use the smallest model that works

-Claude’s limits are cost-based, not token-based — Opus burns through your allowance ~5× faster than Haiku for the same exchange.
+Opus burns through resources ~5× faster than Haiku for the same exchange.
 Start on Haiku.
 Step up to Sonnet when you feel the ceiling.
 Reserve Opus for genuinely complex multi-step reasoning.
-Most tasks don’t need it.

 Start fresh conversations more often

-Every message re-sends the entire conversation history.
-By turn 10, you’ve consumed ~5× more tokens than ten one-turn conversations would have.
+Every message re-sends your entire conversation history.
+By turn 10 you've consumed ~5× more tokens than ten one-turn conversations would have.
 When you finish one task and start another — open a new chat.
-The compounding cost is invisible until it isn’t.

 Convert files before uploading

-PDFs are the most expensive format: Claude extracts text AND converts every page to an image — 1,500–3,000 tokens per page before you’ve asked a single question.
+PDFs extract text AND convert every page to an image — 1,500–3,000 tokens per page before you've asked a single question.
 A 50-page PDF can consume most of your context window.
-Convert to plain text or markdown first.
+Convert to plain text first.

 Tell Claude to be brief

-Output tokens count the same as input tokens — and verbose responses sit in your history, multiplying with every turn.
-“Just the code, no commentary.”
-“Answer in one sentence.”
+Output tokens cost the same as input — and verbose responses compound with every turn.
+"Just the code."
+"One sentence."
 Simple constraints can cut response tokens by half or more.

 Consider the full supply chain

-Data labelers in the Global South, often paid $1–$5/hour, are a hidden layer of AI’s supply chain.
+Data labelers — often paid $1–$5/hour — are a hidden layer of AI's supply chain.
 Content creators whose writing trained these models received nothing.
-The AI Labelers Alliance advocates for fair pay.
-Support initiatives for opt-in licensing.
+Support the AI Labelers Alliance and opt-in licensing initiatives.

 Talk about it

 Most people have no idea this is happening.
 The energy, water, labor, and uncompensated content behind every conversation are invisible by design.
-Share what you found.
-The social cost of AI only becomes a public conversation when enough people know to ask.
+Share what you found here.